DIY Christmas Decor: Faux Tree Repurposed 3 Ways

-H: You see, I was right.
+H: You see!
+I was right!
 It’s only missing some branches.
-Not a big deal! 🙂
+No big deal! 🙂

 G: Awesome, my Babes!